 Can I Make a Will if I am Physically Incapable of Signing a Document?

 A Will is an important document.
-It allows you to specify how and to whom you property is distributed when you die.
+It allows you to specify who will receive your property when you die.

 To be valid, certain formalities must be followed.
-For example, if you want to create a holographic Will, it should be completely in your own handwriting and signed by you.
-An attested Will must also be in writing, signed, and attested in your presence by two credible witnesses.
+For example, if you want to create a holographic Will, it must be completely in your own handwriting and signed by you.
+A typewritten Will must be signed by you.
+Additionally, at least two credible witnesses over the age of 14 must sign it in your presence.

 But what if a disability leaves you physically incapable of actually signing a Will?
 Can you still satisfy the signing requirement for an attested Will?